aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 ### ServiceHub requests for scheduling consultations

-Please raise a general [UC Merced ServiceHub](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4) request for scheduling consultations
+Please raise a general [UC Merced ServiceHub](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4) request for scheduling consultations.

-## Workflow Basics

-### To Access Jupyterhub
-Please navigate to the section [How to access JupyterHub?](https://ucm-it.github.io/hpc_docs/#/jupyterhub?id=how-to-access-jupyterhub).It also contains a section about how to start the Server(Python or R) and a few other information on how to download, save, rename, and export notebooks.

-### Notebook Zero?
+### Notebook Zero

 Notebook zero typically includes a variety of subjects and is often customized for the specific course it supports.
 However, there are a few consistent elements found in every notebook zero.